jimmybish/qnap-docker-compose/README.md

 1. With everything confirmed up and running, go ahead and uninstall the old Plex QPKG instance in Application in App Center.

 ## Controlling the Containers
 `Docker-compose` must be run from the folder containing `docker-compose.yml`.
-If not, the full path must be specified.
+If not, the full path must be specified with the `-f` option.

 ### Starting and Applying Updated Config
 ```